-However, in order to improve PSNR it is required to have node overlaps among the paths which can serve as the intermediate recovery points.
+However, while it is important to have path diversity to ensure resilience against wireless error, node overlaps among the paths are also required to improve PSNR, where the overlapping nodes can serve as the intermediate recovery points.
 From the earlier discussion on coding scheme for a particular filter that we used, it is evident that the best chance of partial recovery happens only when it is possible to merge 4 descriptions at an intermediate node.
-Thus the two, apparently orthogonal, primary objectives of our routing scheme in the light of the above discussions are as follows:
+Thus the two, apparently orthogonal, primary goals of our routing scheme in the light of the above discussions are as follows:

-- Maximize the merging of 4 descriptions at intermediate nodes for partial recovery.
-Also, maximize the merging of more than one descriptions at the intermediate nodes, whenever possible. - 2) Ensure maximal edge independence among the paths between s and t.
+- 1. Maximize the merging of 4 descriptions at intermediate nodes for partial recovery.
+Also, maximize the merging of more than one descriptions at the intermediate nodes, whenever possible. - 2.
+Ensure maximal edge independence (or path diversity) among the paths between s and t for wireless error resilience.